VinceBarresi/programming_challenges/README.md

 18. Given a string of integers, print the sum

 19. Given 2 large numbers A and B, create a new number C where C > B using digits from A

+20. Given an integer, convert it into a Linked List